Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 **Purpose**: Decide whether an edge is a bridge using a reachability count.

+**How it works**:
+- Count the number of stations reachable from the current station (via DFS).
+- Temporarily remove the edge in question.
+- Count again the reachable stations.
+- If the count decreases, the edge is a bridge.
+- Restore the edge after the check.

 ```java
 private boolean isBridge(Map<Station, List<Railway>> graph, Station station, Railway railway) {
     int initialReachable = dfsCount(graph, station, new HashSet<>());